pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

 Interested content providers must implement a Java interface, called **ContentConnector**, according to the instructions found at [https://github.com/openminted/content-connector-api](https://github.com/openminted/content-connector-api).
 Through this interface, their contents will be integrated in the OpenMinTeD platform.

-The interface implements the operations of the corpus generation process \(cf. [Federated content search and corpus building](/deployment-scenario-of-publications-in-openminted.md)\):
+The interface implements the operations of the corpus building process \(cf. [Federated content search and corpus building](/deployment-scenario-of-publications-in-openminted.md)\):

 * querying for specific metadata  elements and retrieving their values with statistical information \(e.g. number of records satisfying the query criteria\),
 * retrieval of the metadata themselves in XML format